Individual Regret in Cooperative Stochastic Multi-Armed Bandits: Introduction

-In the main part of this work we bridge the gap between group and individual regret in the stochastic setting and remove the dependency on the graph's diameter.
 To the best of our knowledge, this is the first paper to show a graph-independent individual regret bound.
+Additionally, we present a similar individual regret bound for scenarios of small message size, as well as for scenarios of limited number of messages.